apple2accumulator/merlin32/README.md

 ### Mac, Linux, & BSD UNIX

-#### Defaults
+#### Build with default install loaction

-cd Source
+1. cd Source

-make
+2. make

-sudo make install
+3. sudo make install

-It will install into these locations:
+This will install it into these locations:

 /usr/local/bin/merlin32

 /usr/local/share/merlin32/asminc/*.Mac.s

-#### Alternate PREFIX
+#### Alternate Install Location

 The default install location (PREFIX) is /usr/local.
 You can change the install location like this.
 Make sure you specify the PREFIX on both steps.

-make PREFIX=/opt/merlin32
+1. make PREFIX=/opt/merlin32

-sudo make PREFIX=/opt/merlin32 install
+2. sudo make PREFIX=/opt/merlin32 install

 This would install to: